-These are few of the everyday thoughts that a person who is suffering from Depression or Anxiety (or any other mental illness) has.
+These are a few of the everyday thoughts that a person who is suffering from Depression or Anxiety (or any other mental illness) has.
 The morning starts with “Oh god, not again!”
 Then starts the regular day of a depressed person, who by the way, also suffers from acute anxiety.
 I am going to put my example here as everyone has a different way of dealing with the ‘condition’, as most of the people would call it.
 And just for everyone’s information, NO two persons go through the same feeling while being depressed.
 I realized it after I started my therapy and treatment.
 I have seen a few people around me who have or had depression.
 Everyone is different.
-Some got into drug abuse because they were too arrogant to accept the fact the need help and decided themselves that they can help themselves with drugs.
+Some got into drug abuse because they were too arrogant to accept the fact they need help and decided themselves that they can help themselves with drugs.
 There are people who go into a shell and start getting isolated.
 And then there are these extroverts like me who have no idea what the hell is going on.
 Well, thanks to this trait I never shied away from talking about my mental illness which is as bad as a physical one.
 Just because you cannot see it, doesn’t mean it’s not there.
-But before you jump to the conclusion, let me tell you I also thought of it as a stigma, taboo and took time to accept it.
+But before you jump to the conclusion, let me tell you I also thought of it as a stigma, taboo, and took time to accept it.
 It was last year, after months of crying for no reason, losing interest in EVERYTHING (including, my favorite thing, reading), losing temper on the smallest things, taking anything and everything ‘personally’, Binge eating, it suddenly dawned on me that there is something wrong.
-The sadness isn’t subsiding, the temper is always lost, there is constant irritation.
+The sadness isn’t subsiding, the temper is always lost, there is a constant irritation.
 Still in the transition phase of ‘From Denial to Acceptance’.
 The sudden realization was dismissed for the nth time because I knew I am stronger than that.
 I am not ‘weak’!

-It took me months to openly talk about it with family and friends and once I started I didn’t understand why did i hold it all inside me.
+It took me months to openly talk about it with family and friends and once I started I didn’t understand why did I hold it all inside me.
 I am still in recovery, still under treatment, still have low days where I just cry, but I am trying and not hiding it.
 Just let people know you are going through a bad time, share it with the person you trust, seek help.
 There is no shame in that.
-Identify the problem, accept it and look for the solution.
-Its easier said then done, but you need to take that first baby step towards recovery.
+Identify the problem, accept it, and look for the solution.
+Its easier said than done, but you need to take that first baby step towards recovery.
 I know it’s very very difficult but you have to do it because you owe yourself an awesome life.
 And that alone should drive everyone for a better life.
 Rip this thought off that its a bad thing.
 It is not.
 And punch those in the nose who tells you to ‘get over it’!

 Read more of Apanvi’s work here and go and give her some love.